Thursday, March 31, 2016

 • Breadth.
 In the studies, only eight food categories were included.
 It would be better to have ratings for all or nearly all the food items in the store.

 • Convenience.
 Consumers balance healthfulness against price in making purchase decisions.
 To assist that, place the nutrition ratings on the same shelf tags and signage as the price and in an easy-to-read font style and size.
 In those places, also highlight any price promotions.
-The Boston/Pittsburgh researchers found that shoppers exposed to the rating system became less price sensitive and more sensitive to promotional discounts.
+The Boston/Pittsburgh researchers found that shoppers exposed to the rating system became less sensitive to regular prices and more sensitive to promotional discounts.
 However, be aware that these effects do seem to fade with time.

 • Credibility.
 Be sure the rating system is valid, and then train store staff to answer questions about the system in ways that are easily understood.
 Brochures or signage explaining the system can be helpful.
 To maintain trust, be sure all spelling and grammar are flawless.
 The NuVal Scoring System text describing development of the system includes, “No retailers or manufactures (sic) were involved.”